exhibitjs/exhibit/docs/api/use.md

   .use('babel')
   .use('browserify');

-// a production sequence that expands on the above with some extra steps var prod = exhibit()
+// production sequence: wraps it with extra steps var prod = exhibit()
   .use('eslint', {fail: true})
   .use(app)